NickPulsone/LFD_Canal_Surface_Pkg/README.md

 Maintained by Nick Pulsone, University of Massachusetts Lowell (Nicholas_Pulsone@student.uml.edu)

-Based on "Encoding Demonstrations and Learning New Trajectories using Canal Surfaces" by S. Reza Ahmadzadeh and Sonia Chernova (2016), Georgia Tech.
+Based on "Encoding Demonstrations and Learning New Trajectories using Canal Surfaces" by S. Reza Ahmadzadeh and Sonia Chernova (2016).

-The package currently operates as a demo for a simulated UR-5e robot.
+Contains modified code from https://github.com/ros-industrial/universal_robot and https://github.com/brenhertel/Pearl-ur5e.

+All code is contained in ```/lfd_pkg/src```.
+Functions to generate the canal surface using the algorithm can be found in "canal_surface_algorithm.py." "construct_cs.py" is a service server that, when prompted with a custom message defined in ```/lfd_pkg/srv```, will call the algorithm functions to generate a canal surface. "data_collection.py" creates the user interface for recording demonstrations, creating a canal surface, and reproducing trajectories on the simulated robot.

 # Launching the Demo
 1) Make sure you are running ROS Kinetic and have the TRAC-IK solver installed: